tanujkumar2405/Paranormal-Frame/blog/blog-data/ghost-hunting-myths-vs-evidence.md

 ### Fact

-Images should always be evaluated carefully.
+Images should always be evaluated carefully

 Investigators consider: